 - PhD (or other doctoral degree) applicants: Completed a doctoral degree in a discipline relevant to population health research, including but not limited to Epidemiology, Public Health and Policy, Maternal Health, Biostatistics, Health Economics, Computational and Data Sciences, Nursing, Physical Therapy, Occupational Therapy, Kinesiology, Psychology, Sociology, and Anthropology

 - MD applicants: Completed residency training in Obstetrics and Gynecology or Urology at an ACGME-accredited program.

 - An interest in studying female lower urinary tract disorders.
-Previous experience in female lower urinary tract disorder research or previous clinical experience is not necessary for PhD applicants.
+Previous experience in female lower urinary tract research is or not necessary for PhD (or other doctoral fegree) applicants.